camerond-bbd/Grad-Program-Project-G3/README.markdown

 ## Brace Style

-All braces get their own line as it is a C# convention:
+All braces get their own line after method or operation signature:

 **AVOID:**